 Bournemouth University (BU) is committed to promoting and upholding the highest quality academic and ethical standards in all its activities.
 All research undertaken by BU staff and students must have ethical approval.
 Please ensure you consult the Research Ethics Code of Practice and gain ethical approval before commencing research.
+Ethical implications arising from the research design, methodology, conduct, dissemination, archiving, future use and sharing of data produced should be considered.
+Careful reflection and planning in relation to research ethics should not only benefit participants but enhance the quality of the research undertaken.

 BU recognises the importance of maintaining public confidence in the ethical quality of research conducted by staff and students of the University.
 The purpose of ethical approval within BU is threefold: